Welcome to the 2000 Stories Victorian Adolescent Health Cohort Study and Victorian Intergenerational Health Cohort Study

 More recently, we have focussed on how teenage experiences, health and lifestyles may affect physical and emotional health in adulthood and in the next generation.
 Our findings have helped bring global attention to the important role of adolescence in shaping future health.

 Many of our original 2000 stories participants have now had children of their own, creating the unique opportunity to explore the ways in which the health of one generation may be related to the next.
 The Victorian Intergenerational Health Cohort Study (VIHCS) was launched in 2006 and aims understand the processes that might influence many aspects of health and wellbeing across generations.
 It is one of the first longitudinal studies of childhood psychosocial development to be embedded within an existing longitudinal study of parent psychosocial development.

 Between 2006 and 2014 we recruited 1030 children from 665 of our original 2000 stories participants.
 We interviewed parents three times: during the pregnancy, around 8 weeks after birth, and again at the time of the child’s first birthday.
 During these interviews we learnt about our participants’ experiences of becoming a parent, including the social, emotional and lifestyle changes that take place with this transition.

 We would like to thank the participants who gave their time to this part of the study – we know that it was a busy period in life and your input was greatly appreciated.
 We look forward to learning more about your experiences in the years to come.

 Childhood Phase: 2015 and Beyond

-In November 2013, our team was awarded a grant from the National Health and Medical Research Council (NHMRC), which has enabled us to develop the next phase of the 2000 stories: Victorian Intergenerational Health Cohort Study.
-Many excellent studies Australia-wide applied for NHMRC grant funding from the Australian Government, so this award is an incredible achievement and reflects the importance of this research and its potential to inform public health policy.
+Many excellent studies Australia-wide applied for NHMRC grant funding from the Australian Government, so these awards are an incredible achievement and reflects the importance of this research and its potential to inform public health policy.